isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 permalink: /arriving/overview
 ---

 Travellers seeking to enter Singapore will do so via a Safe Travel Lane arrangement, and the entry requirements and health controls of each Safe Travel Lane may differ depending on the traveller’s profile and travel history.
-Travellers can use any of the following methods on this page to determine the most relevant arrangements to enter Singapore:
+Travellers can use any of the following methods on this page to determine the most relevant arrangement(s) to enter Singapore:
 - Self Help Tool for Safe Travel Lanes and Entry Requirements
 - Text-based listing of Safe Travel Lanes by Traveller Profile
 - Entry Information for Air/Sea Crew and Pleasure Craft Owners